iaphub/react-native-iaphub/README.md

     Alert.alert(
       "We're having trouble validating your transaction",
       "Please try to restore your purchases later (Button in the settings) or contact the support (support@myapp.com)" );
   }
+  /*
+   * The user has already an active subscription on a different platform (android or ios)
+   * This security has been implemented to prevent a user from ending up with two subscriptions of different platforms
+   * You can disable the security by providing the 'crossPlatformConflict' parameter to the buy method (Iaphub.buy(sku, {crossPlatformConflict: false}))
+   */
+  else if (err.code == "cross_platform_conflict") {
+    Alert.alert(
+      `Seems like you already have a subscription on ${err.params.platform}`, `You have to use the same platform to change your subscription or wait for your current subscription to expire` );
+  }
   // Couldn't buy product for many other reasons (the user shouldn't be charged)